All About Furniture Finishers

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-In the United States, there were 22,400 jobs for Furniture Finisher in 2016.
+There were about 22,400 jobs for Furniture Finisher in 2016 (in the United States).
 There is little to no growth in job opportunities for Furniture Finisher.
 There will be an estimated 2,000 positions for Furniture Finisher per year.

 The states with the most job growth for Furniture Finisher are Utah, Florida, and Nevada.
 Watch out if you plan on working in New Hampshire, Vermont, or Maine.
 These states have the worst job growth for this type of profession.